mozilla/glean/docs/user/adding-glean-to-your-project.md

 apply plugin: "org.mozilla.telemetry.glean-gradle-plugin"
 ```

-There are [additional parameters](android-build-configuration-options.md) that can be set to control the behavior of the Glean Gradle plugin, but they are rarely used in normal use.
+There are [additional parameters](android-build-configuration-options.md) that can be set to control the behavior of the Glean Gradle plugin, but they are rarely needed for normal use.

 > **Note:** Earlier versions of Glean used a Gradle script (`sdk_generator.gradle`) rather than a Gradle plugin.
 Its use is deprecated and projects should be updated to use the Gradle plugin as described above.